lyft/cartography/docs/writing-intel-modules.md

   with your new node type.

-- Make sure to set the `lastupdated` and `firstseen` fields on both nodes and relationships.
+- lastupdated and firstseen
+    Make sure to set the `lastupdated` and `firstseen` fields on both nodes and relationships.
 Suppose we are creating the following chain:

     ```cypher
     MERGE (n:NodeType)-[r:RELATIONSHIP]->(n2:NodeType2)